MicrosoftDocs/playfab-docs/playfab-docs/index.md

                                                     </div>
                                                 </div>
                                                 <div class="cardText">
-                                                    <h3>Resource: Recipes</h3>
+                                                    <h3>Resource: Samples</h3>
                                                     <p>PlayFab can be used in many ways.
 Everything from simple retention mechanics like Daily Prize wheels to complex commerce.
-Here you will find some useful recipies for using features in PlayFab.</p>
+Here you will find a list of available sample code for using features in PlayFab.</p>
                                                 </div>
                                             </div>
                                         </div>